Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: One-vertex target graphs

 Now we are ready to prove a dichotomy theorem on the complexity of covering one-vertex graphs.
 Let us denote by $F(b,c)$ the one-vertex graph with $b$ semi-edges and $c$ loops.

+Before proving the next theorem, let us pinpoint that matchings here can consist of both edges and semi-edges.
+The generalisation is straightforward, putting semi-edges into matchings can be done by a simple preprocessing, and the notion of perfectness naturally applies to such ``generalised matchings''.

-\begin{theorem2rep} The {\sc $F(b,c)$-Cover} problem is polynomial-time solvable if $b\le 1$, or $b=2$ and $c=0$, and it is NP-complete otherwise, even for simple graphs. \end{theorem2rep}
+\begin{theorem} The {\sc $F(b,c)$-Cover} problem is polynomial-time solvable if $b\le 1$, or $b=2$ and $c=0$, and it is NP-complete otherwise, even for simple graphs. \end{theorem}

-\begin{proof} In every case, the input graph $G$ should better be $(a+2b)$-regular, since otherwise it cannot cover $F(b,c)$.
-And this condition can be checked in polynomial time.
-Next observe that an $(b+2c)$-regular graph $G$ covers $F(b,c)$ if and only if it contains $b$ pairwise disjoint perfect matchings.
+\begin{proof} In every case, the input graph $G$ has to be $(b+2c)$-regular, since otherwise it cannot cover $F(b,c)$.
+This condition can be checked in polynomial time.
+Next observe that a $(b+2c)$-regular graph $G$ covers $F(b,c)$ if and only if it contains $b$ pairwise disjoint perfect matchings whose removal leaves us with a $2c$-regular graph without semi-edges.
 Indeed, these matchings are the preimages of the $b$ semi-edges in a covering projection.
-What remains is a $2c$-regular graph, whose edges can be always partitioned into $c$ pairwise disjoint $2$-factors by the well known Petersen theorem~\cite{petersen1891,k:LP86}, and each of the $2$-factors will cover one of the $c$ loops of $F(b,c)$.
+The remaining $2c$-regular graph without semi-edges can be always partitioned into $c$ pairwise disjoint $2$-factors by the well known Petersen's theorem~\cite{k:LP86,petersen1891}, and each of the $2$-factors will cover one of the $c$ loops of $F(b,c)$.
+Note that a possible presence of loops in the input graph does not cause any problems.